Here at Voice we offer young writers and media-makers the platform and editorial oversight to make their opinions heard.

 - A chance to meet other like-minded young people from all parts of the UK

-Apply for a place on the workshop or register your interest in joining the network by emailing Cath at firstname.lastname@example.org.
+Apply for your (free) place on the workshop or register your interest in joining the magazine as a contributor by emailing Cath at email@example.com.

 Voice cultivates a national network of young journalists and commentators.
 We cover arts, culture, politics and tech with contemporary and provocative commentary, dynamic interviews and thoughtful features.